ie-en

 Recognise the symptoms of arthritis

-You know your cat better than anyone and can recognise when things have changed.
-The signs of arthritis pain can be both physical and behavioural and our simple online assessment will help you determine whether your cat might benefit from a vet visit for diagnosis and treatment.
-All you need to do is answer a few questions and then we’ll send you a checklist that can help you have an informed chat with your vet.
+The signs of arthritis pain can be both physical and behavioural and our simple online assessment will help you determine whether your cat might benefit from a vet visit for diagnosis and a management plan.
+All you need to do is answer a few questions and then we'll send you a checklist that can help you have an informed chat with your vet.

 What are the symptoms of arthritis pain in cats?

 Many cat owners aren't aware that arthritis pain could be a problem in their cat.
-The symptoms can be quite subtle at first or attributed to old age and can be caused by other factors such as diet or environment.
-If you haven’t already had the condition diagnosed by your vet, here are the things you should be looking out for:
+The symptoms can be quite subtle at first or attributed to old age.
+If you haven't already had the condition diagnosed by your vet, here are the things you should be looking out for:

 • Moving slower than normal